 Despite the association, Grolsch did not invent these bottles.
 American Charles De Quillfeldt did.
 He patented them in 1875.

-At the time he called it simply an “improved bottle-stopper.”
+Originally he called it simply an “improved bottle-stopper.”
 Not long after the patent was granted this stopper-type gained the fantastic name “lightning stopper” because it could be quickly sealed.
+It’s unclear if he invented that term.
 Quillfeldt doesn’t include this name in his 1875 application, but he does in his 1898 patent application (for improvements to his original design).

 The earliest use of “lightning stopper” found so far is this advert in The Medical Register for New England from 1876.